webianproject/shell/README.md

 [Webian Shell](http://webian.org/shell) is a graphical shell for the web.

-From version 0.2 Shell can be used as a desktop front end for Firefox OS and is built entirely on emerging web standards.

-For more information see [webian.org](http://webian.org).

 ## Hacking

 To hack on Webian Shell, all you need is [Firefox Nightly](http://nightly.mozilla.org/) and a text editor.
-Just load up index.html and off you go!

-We also recommend the [Firebug](http://getfirebug.com/) addon for debugging and inspecting the DOM.

 ## Copyrights, Trademarks and Licensing

 © Ben Francis 2012

 Webian is not affiliated with Firefox which is a registered trademark of the [Mozilla Foundation](http://mozilla.org), or Debian which is a registered trademark of [SPI](http://www.spi-inc.org/corporate/trademarks/).